-Prerequisite: MCF3M1 or MCR3U1
+Prerequisite: MCF3M1 or MCR3U1 or MCR3UA

-Mathematics for Work and Everyday Life MEL4E1 Grade 12 Workplace of statistics; apply the concept of probability to solve problems involving familiar situations; investigate accommodation costs and create household budgets; use proportional reasoning; estimate and measure; and apply geometric concepts to create designs.
+Mathematics for Work and Everyday Life MEL4E1 Grade 12 Workplace

+This course enables students to broaden their understanding of mathematics as it is applied in the workplace and daily life.
+Students will investigate questions involving the use of statistics; apply the concept of probability to solve problems involving familiar situations; investigate accommodation costs and create household budgets; use proportional reasoning; estimate and measure; and apply geometric concepts to create designs.
 Students will consolidate their mathematical skills as they solve problems and communicate their thinking.